Sdaher21/readthedocs_sample_test/sphinx/_build/html/_sources/Build_Process.rst.txt

 .. tabs::

   .. tab:: \|org_brand\|

-\* 15 minutes build time
+     * 15 minutes build time

-\* 3GB of memory
+     * 3GB of memory

-\* 2 concurrent builds
+     * 2 concurrent builds

      We can increase build limits on a per-project basis.

      Send an email to support@readthedocs.org providing a good reason why your documentation needs more resources.

-If your business is hitting build limits hosting documentation on Read the Docs, please consider :doc:`Read the Docs for Business </commercial/index>\` which has much higher build resources.
+     If your business is hitting build limits hosting documentation on ReadtheDocs, please consider :doc:`Read the Docs for Business </commercial/index>\` which has much higher build resources.

   .. tab:: \|com_brand\|

-\* 30 minutes build time
+     * 30 minutes build time

-\* 7GB of memory
+     * 7GB of memory

-\* 4 concurrent builds
+     * 4 concurrent builds

     If you are having trouble with your documentation builds, you can reach our support at support@readthedocs.com.

 Understanding what's going on
 =============================